rdkcentral/firebolt-certification-suite/cypress/support/step_definitions/validations.md

 2. Dynamic data

 Static data :
-For the static data, the source of truth is saved in <deviceMac.json> file placed in [here](../../fixtures/external/devices/) based on deviceMac value we are testing currently.
-And later when the test starts, these values will be saved as an object in an env variable "deviceData".
-If the deviceMac.json is not found in the mentioned path, the values will be saved as it is , for eg : DEVICEID: "DEVICEID"
+For static data, the source of truth is stored in a <deviceMac.json> file placed [here](../../fixtures/external/devices/) based on the deviceMac value being tested.
+When the test begins, these values are loaded into an object stored in an environment variable called deviceData.
+If deviceMac.json is not found in the specified path, the values are saved as they are, for example: DEVICEID: "DEVICEID".

 Dynamic data :
-For the dynamic data, the source of truth is fetched from configModule's override function called "fetchDeviceDetails" explained [here](https://github.com/rdkcentral/firebolt-certification-suite?tab=readme-ov-file#request-overrides).
+For dynamic data, the source of truth is fetched from the configModule's override function called "fetchDeviceDetails" explained [here](https://github.com/rdkcentral/firebolt-certification-suite?tab=readme-ov-file#request-overrides).

 ### Usage :

-For fetching dynamic data from configModule, we have to set an env "fetch_device_details_dynamically" as true in the [supportConfig.json](../../../supportConfig.json).
-If this env is true, based on the platform, the dynamic details will be fetched from configModule and then overrides the existing env variable "deviceData" which is the static data of <deviceMac.json> saved when the test starts.
+To fetch dynamic data from configModule, set an environment variable fetch_device_details_dynamically as true in the [supportConfig.json](../../../supportConfig.json).
+If this environment variable is true, dynamic details will be fetched from configModule based on the platform and override the existing environment variable deviceData, which holds the static data from <deviceMac.json>.

-If the dynamic device details fetching fails in configModule, the data will be the static data fetched as it is.
-FCS expects source of truth to be generated for the modules listed in [DYNAMIC_DEVICE_DETAILS_MODULES](../constants/constants.js).
+If the dynamic device details fetching fails in configModule, the data will default to the static data.
+FCS expects the source of truth to be generated for the modules listed in [DYNAMIC_DEVICE_DETAILS_MODULES](../constants/constants.js).

 ### Implementation :

-Config module should have a override function "fetchDeviceDetails" explained [here](https://github.com/rdkcentral/firebolt-certification-suite?tab=readme-ov-file#request-overrides).
-This function should fetch the data and return the data in below format.
-If deviceId, deviceType and distributor values are to be extracted, we will save the value into "DEVICEID", "DEVICE_TYPE" and "DEVICE_DISTRIBUTOR" keynames, as these are the keynames used in the validationObject.
-These values will be then replaced to the <device-mac.json> values which is saved in an environment variable "DEVICE_DATA" in fcs.
+The configModule should have an override function "fetchDeviceDetails" as explained [here](https://github.com/rdkcentral/firebolt-certification-suite?tab=readme-ov-file#request-overrides).
+This function should fetch the data and return it in the format specified below.
+If deviceId, deviceType, and distributor values need to be extracted, they should be saved as "DEVICEID", "DEVICE_TYPE", and "DEVICE_DISTRIBUTOR" keys, as these are the key names used in the validationObject.
+These values will then replace the values in <device-mac.json> stored in the environment variable "DEVICE_DATA" in FCS.

-When the test starts, deviceId is passed from fcs to this override function for the modules listed in [DYNAMIC_DEVICE_DETAILS_MODULES](../constants/constants.js) as the only parameter, which is later used for extracting device details.
-If the data is having multiple objects, the required device details are fetched by mapping with corresponding deviceId which is passed from fcs to configModule.
+When the test starts, deviceId is passed from FCS to this override function for the modules listed in [DYNAMIC_DEVICE_DETAILS_MODULES](../constants/constants.js) as the only parameter, which is later used to extract device details.
+If the data contains multiple objects, the required device details are fetched by mapping them with the corresponding deviceId passed from FCS to configModule.
-For eg:, if activeDevicedata is the device response, the data extraction will be as follows :
+For example, if activeDevicedata is the dynamic device response, the data extraction will be as follows:

 #### Format